Zizi Sparks: Could the Hemo Sculpture be Rotorua's Eiffel Tower?

 It's a sentiment which could be applied to the Hemo Sculpture but whether critics will be convinced remains to be seen.

-The Eiffel Tower in France, built in the 1880s, was initially criticised for its design.
+The Eiffel Tower in Paris, built in the 1880s, was initially criticised for its design.

 It cost nearly 8 million Francs in 1890 to build.
 But it was worth it.